drewalth/FlowKit/README.md

 ![FlowKit](/flowkit-logo.jpg)

-FlowKit is a Swift package that aggregates river flow data from various sources into a unified API.
+FlowKit is a Swift package that aggregates river flow data from various sources into one easy-to-use API.

 ## Sources